OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically when hovered over, revealing additional content.
-No JavaScript is required.
-This example uses plain CSS3, but could be easily adapted to frameworks like Tailwind CSS.
+This document details a CSS-only solution to create an expanding card effect.
+This effect involves a card that reveals more content upon hovering or clicking.
+We'll achieve this using only CSS transitions and transforms, without relying on JavaScript.
+This example will use plain CSS3, but the principles can be adapted to frameworks like Tailwind CSS easily.

 **Description of the Styling:**

-The effect is achieved primarily using the CSS `transition` property and the `max-height` property.
-Initially, the card has a limited `max-height`, hiding the secondary content.
-On hover, the `max-height` is removed, allowing the card to expand to its natural height.
-We also use subtle animations to enhance the user experience.
+The card consists of two main parts: a front face and a back face.
+The front face displays a summary, while the back face contains the detailed information.
+We use CSS transitions and transforms to smoothly transition between the two faces on hover.
+The key is using the `transform: rotateY()` property to rotate the card around the Y-axis, revealing the back face.

 **Full Code:**